The last few days, conditions on 6 and 4 metres were quite good. Even with my modest station, some nice DX was worked on 6.

 On 60 metres, weak signal modes are the only way to work DX with the limited power levels, but unfortunately, FT8 took out the lower tier of the sensitivity range, considerably reducing chances of working the ultimate DX.
 I doubt if I will ever work KH6 for example.
 Half a QSO was made with JT65 and with a lot of perseverance, this should be possible, but not with FT8.

-Tonight, I ran the IC7600 with FT8 to “scan” for unworked DX, but I was using a second set with an RX loop and divider to search the band, as in the past.
+Today, I ran the IC7600 with FT8 to “scan” for unworked DX, but I was using a second set via the 7600 RX loop and divider to observe the band, as in the past.
 Hearing humans, either in CW or SSB is much more fun.
 So, True Blue for me, but with a grain of digital, preferably JT65.